AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

     - **Top tile**: "Patients volumes for A&E Attendances and Emergency Admissions in NHS England".
 It displays monthly trends for: Total A&E Attendances, A&E Attendances over 4 hours and Emergency Hospital Admissions via A&E:
     ![alt text](image-2.png)

     - **Bottom tile**: "% of A&E Attendances over 4 Hours and % Emergency Hospital Admissions via A&E (last month)".
-It shows the latest monthly performance for NHS England Areas:
+It shows the latest monthly performance for NHS England Areas.
+The % are calculated with total A&E Attendances volumes as denominator.
     ![alt text](image-3.png)